ZhaoJK/pycyto/01_create_env.md

 1. step 1 _ install anaconda or miniconda
-	+ download latest anaconda fro your system from https://repo.anaconda.com/archive
+	+ download latest anaconda for your system from https://repo.anaconda.com/archive
-	+ in windows we choose anaconda3-2022.10-Windows-x86_64.exe, then install it by double click icon.
+	+ we choose anaconda3-2022.10-Windows-x86_64.exe, then install it by double click icon.
 	+ you might have to run "conda init" for initiation accordinglly after installation.

 2. step 2 _ create conda environment with a name you like, for example **pycyto**